Arsenal on this day in history. The March Files.

 7 March 1891.
 Arsenal won the London Senior Cup It was at the time the most prestigious trophy in the south of England after the FA Cup, and was Royal Arsenal’s last trophy before they became Woolwich Arsenal.

 7 March 1904: Millwall 3 Arsenal 0 in the London League Premier Division.
-The games between the two continued to have huge local significance until Arsenal moved grounds in 1913 – by which time Millwall had moved in the other direction to their new ground at the Den.
+The games between the two continued to have huge local significance until Arsenal moved grounds in 1913 – by which time Millwall had moved in the other direction across the Thames to their new ground at the Den.

 7 March 1908.
 Arsenal 0 Chelsea 0.
 Attendance: 30,000.
 The first home game ever against Chelsea in the League.
 Chelsea ended the season in 13th, Arsenal in 14th.